romiljain5/clotheswear/README.md

     -Which is used to store database in mongoDB

 - use productdata.json file to add product data in MongoDB compass
+- Used crypto js npm library for encrypting password -> (<a href="https://www.npmjs.com/package/crypto-js">Crypto-js Documentation</a>)

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.